ansys/pyensight/doc/source/calc_functions.rst

 ``Density(any parts, pressure, temperature, gas constant)``

 Computes a scalar variable that is the density :math:`\rho`.
-This function is defined as:
+This scalar variable is defined as:

 :math:`\rho =\frac{p}{RT}`